 Select Programs and Projects Tab for Solar Training and Application

-Our organization was awarded an EPA Environmental Justice grant in 2022 to develop a Navajo-based Solar Training Program on Navajo for Navajos.
-The grant funds purchased (12) Solar Furnace Heaters.
-Trained technicians were contracted to install the systems for (12) families with the highest need living in the former Bennett Freeze communities of Bodaway Gap and Cameron.
+2022 - Our organization was awarded an EPA Environmental Justice grant to develop a Navajo-based Solar Training Program on Navajo for Navajos.

-To ensure our Navajo-based training program is sustainable, our Navajo Tribal Train the Trainer graduates who attended Red Cloud Renewables (T4) training program are now licensed to teach Solar Energy International Curricula here on Navajo.
+2023 - To ensure our Navajo-based training program is sustainable, Purpose Focused and Dine College entered into an MOU for two years to teach Solar Technology beginning in the Fall as a pilot project at the Tuba City Campus.
+Our Navajo Tribal Train the Trainer graduates who attended Red Cloud Renewables (T4) training program are now licensed to teach Solar Energy International (SEI) Curricula at Dine College.

 Purpose Focused Trained Technicians are in demand in the emerging Clean Energy Economy.